dart-lang/language/working/augmentation-libraries/feature-specification.md

     but one was already
     present _(or the `class` was a `mixin class` declaration, which does not allow `extends` clauses)_.
-We do not allow overwriting an existing `extends`, but one can be filled in if if none had been specified.
+We do not allow overwriting an existing `extends`, but one can be filled in if none had been specified.

 *   The augmenting type declares an `extends` clause, but one was already present.
 We don't allow overwriting an existing `extends`, but one can be